xiongxslab/Translatomer/README.md

 (Preprint)

 ## Introduction
-A transformer-based multi-modal deep learning framework that predicts ribosome profiling track using genomic sequence and cell-type-specific RNA-seq as input.
+Translatomer is a transformer-based multi-modal deep learning framework that predicts ribosome profiling track using genomic sequence and cell-type-specific RNA-seq as input.

 ## Prerequisites
 To run this project, you need the following prerequisites: